ymath-io/ymath.io/content/courses/exponents/index.md

 - Basic pre-algebra.
 You should already be familiar with variables and fractions!

 This course encompasses a wide range of difficulties.
-Feel free to skip past lessons you already know, or wait u
+If the course is too easy, feel free to skip lessons.
+And if it's too difficult, try learning some different math topics before coming back to this course.

+Content covered:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTg2MDUwNDE1LDIwNTg3MzY0MjAsLTQyNT
-c5MTc4NiwtMjAwMTY2MzgzOCwxMDg1MDI5NTc1XX0=
+eyJoaXN0b3J5IjpbMTQxODc5MTY5MCwyMDU4NzM2NDIwLC00Mj
+U3OTE3ODYsLTIwMDE2NjM4MzgsMTA4NTAyOTU3NV19
 -->